-My son woke on Saturday morning and asked to prepare breakfast.
-With our weekend here, and typical daily grind at a halt, I happily accepted his offer.
+My son woke Saturday morning and asked if he could prepare breakfast.
+With the weekend here, our typical daily grind was at a halt and I happily accepted his offer from the comfort of my warm bed 🙂

-On this sunny Saturday, I busied myself with chopping vegetables for a dinner casserole, while quietly watching from the corner of my eye.
-Ben moved about the kitchen with grace and ease; speaking out loud, yet to himself, as he pulled assorted dishes and food from the refrigerator.
+This particular Saturday, I busied myself with chopping vegetables for a supper casserole, while quietly watching as Benjamin moved about the kitchen with grace and ease; speaking out loud, yet to himself, pulling out assorted dishes and food from the refrigerator.

-Other then asking for my help with turning on gas burners, he did it all.
-He decided on the menu, cleaned all the pots he needed, and cut a head of cabbage with my Japanese cleaver.
-At one point I asked if I could add the oil to his hot skillet, but he motioned me away saying “I can man this kitchen Mom.”
+Other then asking me to turn on gas burners, he did everything himself.
+He decided the menu, cleaned the pots he needed and used, and cut a head of cabbage with my Japanese cleaver.
+At one point I asked if I could add oil to his hot skillet and he motioned me away saying “I can man this kitchen, Mom.”

-Less than an hour later, with a hungry mom and little brother, seated at the table, Ben laid out an amazingly simple, yet beautiful and well-rounded breakfast that was ‘gluten, yeast, sugar free’.
-I loved seeing what he has picked up from being near me in the kitchen all these years as I go about preparing our day-to-day food.
+Less than an hour later, with a hungry mom and little brother waiting patiently at the table, Ben laid out an amazingly beautifully well-rounded breakfast that was ‘gluten, yeast, sugar free’!!
+I loved seeing what he picked up from simply being near me in the kitchen all these years as I go about preparing our day-to-day food.

 Move over mama, another cook is clearly in the house 🙂